grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser.md

 </Blockquote>

-## Importable Properties
+## Properties

-The table below lists the importable properties from the top level module (`'k6/experimental/browser'`).
+The table below lists the properties you can import from the browser module (`'k6/experimental/browser'`).

 | Property | Description                                                                                                                                                                          |
 |----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|